yochaigal/cairn/wip/where-the-wheat-grows-tall-review.md

 - Windvane concept is WONDERFUL.
 - Locations of NPCs are very helpful.
 - Lots of flipping around because of information design.
 Not bad for online play.
+- PDF has linked location indicators (though not on the map)